Apples growing on a fruit tree in an orchard

 Paw Paw Revival

-The first sponsored-tree campaign inside Harvest starts with pawpaws: native fruit trees with deep local roots and a big future in neighborhood food forests, creek corridors, farms, and community spaces.
+The first sponsored-tree campaign inside Harvest starts with pawpaws: native fruit trees with deep local roots in neighborhood food forests, creek corridors, farms, and community spaces.

 $5sponsors seed starts